 Tobacco use: smoking cessation

 PHS publish smoking cessation analyses based on the national minimum dataset for NHS Stop Smoking Services in Scotland.
-Further details on Scotland’s National Smoking Cessation Database and the national monitoring of NHS smoking cessation services in Scotland are available on the PHS (previously ISD) website.
+Further details on Scotland’s National Smoking Cessation Database and the national monitoring of NHS smoking cessation services in Scotland are available on the PHS website.

 Key findings from the latest annual national monitoring analyses produced by PHS, on an annual and quarterly basis, are provided below.
-The annual report provides an analysis of uptake and outcomes of smoking cessation services for 1st April 2021 to 31st March 2022.
+The annual report provides an analysis of uptake and outcomes of smoking cessation services for 1st April 2022 to 31st March 2023.
 For access to the annual Stop Smoking Service statistics or quarterly performance figures against the latest Local Delivery Plan (LDP) standard dashboards, please navigate to the relevant dashboard via PHS’s Stop Smoking website.

-Quit attempts in 2021/22
+Quit attempts in 2022/23

-• In 2021/22, the number of attempts to stop smoking made with the help of NHS smoking cessation services fell for the tenth consecutive year to 31,359.
-This is a 0.9% reduction from 2020/21 and a 74.2% reduction from when the number of quit attempts were at their peak in 2011/12.
+• In 2022/23, the number of attempts to stop smoking made with the help of NHS smoking cessation services fell for the eleventh consecutive year to 26,954.
+This is a 14.1% reduction from 2021/22.
 There are a number of factors which can influence the use of NHS smoking cessation services; these could include the use of electronic cigarettes and a reduction in smoking prevalence.
-Also, it is important to note that the statistics being reported for 2020/21 and 2021/22 correspond to the period when Scotland was facing the COVID-19 pandemic.
-In response to the Covid-19 pandemic, smoking cessation services changed their service delivery model.
-This included stopping both face-to-face appointments and verifying quits using carbon monoxide monitor validation.
-Therefore, caution should be applied when comparing results from 2020/21 and 2021/22 to those for previous years.

-Success of quit attempts in 2021/22
+Success of quit attempts in 2022/23

 Performance against the Local Delivery Plan Standard

-• In the financial year 2021/22, NHS Scotland achieved 78.3% (5,498 out of 7,026) of the required annual LDP Standard.
+• In the financial year 2022/23, NHS Scotland achieved 69.4% (4,877 out of 7,026) of the required annual LDP Standard.

 Please note: If you require the most up-to-date data available, please check the data sources directly as new data may have been published since these data pages were last updated.
 Although we endeavour to ensure that the data pages are kept up-to-date, there may be a time lag between new data being published and the relevant ScotPHO web pages being updated.